michael-duren/Learning-Zig/README.md

 _Alex Rios_ Alex Rios is an established Brazilian software engineer with a 15-year track record of success in large-scale solution development.
 He specializes in Go and creates high-throughput systems that address diverse needs across fintech, telecom, and gaming industries.
 As a Staff Engineer at Stone Co., Alex applies his expertise using unconventional system designs, ensuring top-notch delivery.
 Also, he uses his expertise to evaluate books and publications as a technical reviewer.
 He is an enthusiastic community member, actively participating in its growth and development as Curitiba's Go meetup organizer.
 His dedication is evident in his regular presence as a speaker at major national tech events like GopherCon Brazil.

+You can find more about Alex on his webstite: https://alexrios.me.

 </details>
 <details>